OWASP/owasp-summit-2017/Working-Sessions/Threat-Model/index.md

 ---
-layout: blocks/working-session
+layout      : blocks/working-session
-title: Threat Model Track
-type: workshop
-status: featured
-description: Purpose of the GA discussion is to discuss goals of workshops and overarching mission behind the Threat Modeling working sessions for the week.
+title       : Threat Model Track type        : workshop status      : featured description : Purpose of the GA discussion is to discuss goals of workshops and overarching mission behind the Threat Modeling working sessions for the week.
 First day will be a longer session and daily session will simply be an hour before break out sessions begin.
-Key goals for the week are the following
+Key goals for the week are the following track       : Threat Modeling
-track: Threat Modeling
 ---

 Organizer(s): [Geoff Hill](../../Participants/Geoff-Hill.md), [Tony UV](../../Participants/Tony-UV.md)